Last Updated on October 5, 2022

 By Maureen Spencer from So Many Places!
 So Little Time!

 My 50th birthday trip idea is Surfers Paradise on the Gold Coast in Queensland, Australia!
-There is an endless list of excellent venue options for a 50th birthday celebration and a choice of hundreds of things to do and places to go to keep you busy and happy over your birthday weekend!
+There is an endless list of excellent venue options for a 50th birthday celebration and a choice of hundreds of things to do and places to go to keep you busy and happy over your 50th birthday weekend break!
 Yes!
 We’re assuming you will celebrate your 50th birthday over an entire weekend.
 After all, this is a very special milestone in your life and deserves a whole weekend of celebrating.

 The options for your birthday weekend activities are endless and you are only restricted by the amount of time you have and your budget.
 A hot air balloon trip over the Gold Coast Hinterland followed by a champagne breakfast is a must-do for your birthday day!